RunAtWorld/demo/README.md

 3. From the **Component** panel, drag the **SHELL** type of task node into the workflow panel.
 4. In the **New Task Node** window, provide name and description of the task.
 Click **Create**.
-5. Double click the task node that you just created amd provide the following settings about the task:
+5. Double click the task node that you just created and provide the following settings about the task:
 	 - **Command**: enter the following command:
 	 ```
 	 sh external_service.sh ${service_url} ${instance_id} ${command}